jsor/doctrine-postgis/README.md

 $entityManager->getEventManager()->addEventSubscriber(new ORMSchemaEventSubscriber());
 ```

-You can also use this libray with the DBAL only.
+You can also use this library with the DBAL only.

 ```php
 use Jsor\Doctrine\PostGIS\Event\DBALSchemaEventSubscriber;